Xvezda/chall-100/README.md

-The 100 days of coding challenge
+The 100 ~deadlines~ days of coding challenge
 ================================

 Rules